-One of the cornerstones upon which our Charter Schools Initiative was built is “Lead with Character.”
+One of the cornerstones upon which our charter schools are built is “Lead with Character.”
 We believe that good character makes for a meaningful life and produces lasting happiness.
 As a result, the development of moral virtue in the children and adults we serve is a central part of our educational mission.

 Our Four Cardinal Virtues

 Doing what is right in the face of fear (K-1) finding the strength to persevere (2-3), and having a willingness to venture when unsure (4+).